Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Differentiable Annealed Importance Sampling

 \section{Differentiable Annealed Importance Sampling}

-In this section, we motivate and derive a differentiable AIS~(DAIS) algorithm for ML estimation.
-We also discuss its application to variational inference and a memory-efficient implementation.
+In this section, we motivate and derive a differentiable AIS~(DAIS) algorithm for marginal likelihood (ML) estimation.
+We also discuss its application to variational inference for a tighter ELBO and a memory-efficient implementation.

 Ideally, assuming a continuously parameterized model class (e.g., variational autoencoder), we would like to differentiate through the lower bound \eqref{eq:logz-2} to find an optimal model $\model$.
 However, AIS must be instantiated with an MCMC transition kernel $\trans_k$ that satisfies detailed balance to ensure it leaves $p_k$ invariant.
 In practice, this is typically achieved by using a MH step, which is generally not differentiable.\footnote{The discontinuity introduced by the MH step makes it hard to use the reparameterization trick, though this can be done using a delicate gradient estimator~\citep{naesseth2017reparameterization}.
 This is orthogonal to our work and our fix is simpler and easier for us to analyze.} We thus remove the MH correction and, in particular, specify each transition to consist of a deterministic leapfrog integration step followed by a stochastic partial momentum refreshment~\citep{horowitz1991generalized}.
 Algorithm~\ref{alg:leapfrog} details the simulation of Hamiltonian dynamics using such transitions.
-With $\gamma = 0$, the algorithm is essentially unadjusted Langevin dynamics~\citep{roberts1996exponential}.
+With $\gamma = 0$, the algorithm resemables unadjusted Langevin dynamics~\citep{roberts1996exponential} but computes the ML bound on the fly.
 In practice, choosing $0 < \gamma < 1$ ($\gamma = 0.9$ is a common default) helps avoid random walk behavior and accelerates mixing~\citep{neal2011mcmc, chen2014stochastic}.
-Importantly, we retain the formalism of performing importance sampling on an extended space despite the loss of detailed balance.
-To show this, we can define the forward and (unnormalized) backward distributions as
+Importantly, we retain the formalism of performing importance sampling on an extended space despite the loss of detailed balance.\footnote{This is true even with mini-batch gradients.} To show this, we can define the forward and (unnormalized) backward distributions as

 where the transition operator $\trans_k(\params_k, \mom_k | \params_{k-1}, \mom_{k-1}) = \trans_k^\prime(\params_k, \hat{\mom}_k | \params_{k-1}, \mom_{k-1}) \trans_k^{\dprime} (\mom_k | \hat{\mom}_k)$ is the composition of a leapfrog step and momentum refreshment step.
 We define the reverse chain by starting with an exact sample and executing each of the above steps of Algorithm~\ref{alg:leapfrog} in the reverse order, which leads to a surprisingly simple expression for our estimator.
 In particular, the backward transition operator is defined by $\tilde{\trans}_k(\params_{k-1}, \mom_{k-1} | \params_{k}, \mom_{k}) = \trans_k^{\dprime} (\hat{\mom}_k | \mom_k)\trans_k^\prime(\params_{k-1}, \mom_{k-1}| \params_k, -\hat{\mom}_k) $.
 Note that we need to flip the sign of $\hat{\mom}_k$ in the reverse chain to account for time reversal.
 As a consequence of the above definitions, we have